DrBob5188/Charts/README.md

 # Charts
-Methods for Creating Charts for reports and presentations A repository of scripts, vba code, excel workbooks etc to automate creation of charts.
+Methods for Creating Charts for reports and presentations.
+A repository of scripts, vba code, excel workbooks etc to automate creation of charts.
 ## Rationale
 Telling a story about the performance of a project/program or requesting more resources from